Last Updated: 2024-02-09

 Now it's time to create a network load balancer.
 In AWS, a Network Load Balancer (NLB) is a service that automatically distributes incoming network traffic across multiple targets based on IP protocol data.
 This includes Amazon EC2 instances, containers, and IP addresses.
 Load balancers are also configurable across either a single AWS Availability Zone or multiple Availability Zones.

-After configuring PrivateLink, an endpoint in the Starburst Galaxy VPC will connect to your Network Load Balancer using a service located in the RDS instance VPC.
+After configuring PrivateLink, an endpoint in the Starburst Galaxy VPC will connect to your Network Load Balancer using a service located in the RDS instance or EC2 instance VPC.

 Step 1: Start the load balancer wizard